MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-java.md

 ## Create an app

 You will need to create a WAR to deploy to Tomcat.
-You can find a tutorial on creating WAR files with Java at [Deploy a Spring Boot JAR file web app to Azure App Service on Linux](https://docs.microsoft.com/java/azure/spring-framework/deploy-spring-boot-java-app-with-maven-plugin?view=azure-java-stable)
+If you would just like to check your environment, you can find an example War at the Apache TomCat site: [sample app](https://tomcat.apache.org/tomcat-6.0-doc/appdev/sample/).

+For guidance about developing Java apps in Azure, see [Build and deploy Java apps on Azure](https://azure.microsoft.com/develop/java/).

 ## Deploy and run the app